Carglglz/upydev/DOCS/Documentation.md

 ### wap_conn

-Enables the upydevice AP configurated with the command wpa_config
+Enables the upydevice AP configurated with the command wap_config

 ```
 $ upydev wap_conn